Legal Eagle Ultralight

-The following is a photo album of the construction of Legal Eagle plans #T57.
+The following is a photo album of the construction of my Legal Eagle Ultralight, plans #T57.
 This is the standard design (not the XL version), with a cut-case 1/2 VW engine.
+The details of construction are mostly shown in the images below, but I tried to add notes where I thought it might help others building a Legal Eagle Ultralight.

 Wing Ribs